mbk-dev/okama/README.md

 - Make documentation for the package.
 Finish docstrings for modules, classes, methods and functions.
 - Add Sharpe, Sortino and Diversification ratios to EfficientFrontier, EfficientFrontierReb and Portfolio classes.
-- Make rebalancing period an attribute of Portfolio class.
 - Add withdrawals as an attribute of Portfolio class.
-- Make AssetList class accept Portfolio instances in a list of assets
 - Add Black-Litterman asset allocation
 - Accelerate optimization for multi-period Efficient Frontier: minimize_risk and maximize_risk methods of EfficientFrontierReb class.
 - Make a single EfficientFrontier class for all optimizations: single-period or multu-period with rebalancing period as a parameter.